 If you have life insurance through your employer, you’re off to a great start!
 However, in most cases, relying on this coverage alone won’t be enough financial protection for your loved ones.

 Generally, employer-sponsored coverage only amounts to one- or two-years’ salary, which is usually not enough to support your loved ones in the same way that an individual term life insurance policy would.

 It’s best to calculate your term life coverage needs while excluding your employer’s coverage, and then factor this policy in, adding your spouse or loved one as the beneficiary to both policies.

 Your beneficiary will receive both policy payouts when you pass away, meaning that they’ll have the financial protection they need without relying solely on life insurance through your employer.

 If your term life insurance policy has guaranteed level premiums, you’re probably locked into that policy for the extent of coverage.
-If your needs change in the event that you paid off a mortgage or built up a great savings plan, you can get in touch with your Quility insurance advisor to discuss your options.
+If your needs change in the event that you paid off a mortgage or built up a great savings plan, you can get in touch with your Quility insurance agent to discuss your options.

 If you end up needing more coverage due to having another child, purchasing a more expensive home, or your income increased, you might want to purchase a secondary term life policy with a different term length.
 We can help with that too!

 To apply for term life insurance, simply get started on our online application for term life insurance, which takes less than ten minutes to complete.
 In most cases, you won’t need to undergo a medical exam to get coverage.
 The insurance company usually takes a few days to approve your policy, then you’re all set!

 Once your policy is in force, you’ll pay monthly premiums to keep the policy active.

 Let’s Get Started